-- 1. Professional Development Units (PDUs) are granted for the following activities: - a.
+- a.
 Pre-planned, pre-approved work experience outside of regular college teaching or counseling, not to exceed ten PDU's in any calendar year, will convert to PDUs as indicated below. - 1.
 40 hours of work experience = 1 PDU - b.
 Courses from an accredited university or college will convert to PDUs as indicated below.
 For undergraduate courses in the instructor's department or area of instructional practice see 1.h. - PDUs for transcripted courses are calculated using Carnegie units of eleven (11) hours per quarter credit, sixteen (16) hours per semester credit.
 4 hours for these credit bearing courses = 1 PDU.